dlesage/JOT/README.md

 This is a fairly simple Ruby script that uses SOAP to retrieve issues from a JIRA instance and pumps them into a customizable ERB template.

+# FAQ
+1. * Doesn't the name of this project kind of suck ?
+   * Yes it does.
+Considering renaming it to Jot, as in JIRA Output Tool.
+Any better suggestions are welcome.

 # INSTALLING
 1. Ensure Ruby is installed.
 Currently only tested with Ruby 1.8.7 on Mac OSX Snow Leopard.
 2. Install SOAP4R.  `[localhost ]$ sudo gem install soap4r`